Virtana/external-unity-rendering/README.md

 Run two instances of Unity in parallel.
 The “main” instance is responsible for physical calculations, and the “secondary” instance is responsible for rendering images.
 This entails:

-- Picking/developing a format/method capable of saving and loading the state of a scene in unity.
-(A good option is to use Pixar's USD, due to its growing popularity) (See [Milestone 2](#milestone-2--identify-method-for-describing-scene-state)).
+- Picking/developing a format/method capable of saving and loading the state of a scene in Unity.
+(See [Milestone 2](#milestone-2--identify-method-for-describing-scene-state)).
 - Setting up a communication channel to transfer scene state between two Unity instances (possibly using TCP/IP) (See [Milestone 3](#milestone-3--implement-this-method-to-transfer-scenes-between-unity-instances)).
 - Rendering and saving to disk an image via one instance, that reflects the physical state of a scene from another instance (See [Milestone 4](#milestone-4--render-an-image-from-one-unity-instance-using-another-instance)).

 ## Progress

 1. [X] Milestone 1 : Make a custom camera.
-2. [ ] Milestone 2 : Identify options for saving/communicating scene state.
+2. [X] Milestone 2 : Identify options for saving/communicating scene state.
 3. [ ] Milestone 3 : Implement the chosen option.
-    1. [ ] Save the scene to file.
+    1. [X] Save the scene to file.
-    2. [ ] Load the saved file in Unity.
+    2. [X] Load the saved file in Unity.
-    3. [ ] Compare the original scene to the loaded scene
+    3. [X] Compare the original scene to the loaded scene
     4. [ ] Programmatically communicate the scene.
 4. [ ] Milestone 4 : Using the communication method developed in Milestone 3, use the camera from Milestone 1 to render an image.
 5. [ ] Milestone 5 : Increase the scalability of the design.